Alor Setar City Council: History

+Alor Setar Sanitary Board was established in 1905 and later upgraded into the Alor Setar Town Board in 1958.
+On 1 March 1976, the Kota Setar Local Government was formed through the merger of the Town Board (previously governed only Kota Sarang Semut, Kuala Kedah and Simpang Empat) and the local councils of Anak Bukit, Langgar and Pokok Sena later upgraded into the Kota Setar Municipal Council on 1 February 1978 and eventually the Alor Setar City Council on 28 November 2003.

 Approaching Alor Star beginning as a “City” in the month of December 2003, complete its age of 268 years since it was established on 31 December 1735.
 With this, it is proved that Alor Star City is one of the oldest town in the Southeast Asian region.

 Appointed mayors of Alor Setar

-Since 2003, the city has been led by five mayors.
+Since 2003, the city has been led by eight mayors.
 The previous mayors are listed as below: